-- The lack of support for IKEv2 in many operating systems, as already mentioned.
+- As already mentioned, the lack of support for IKEv2 in many operating systems.

 - NSA may have its number.
-Edward Snowden revealed in the past that NSA has found a way to break the DH encryption, due to a bug.
-For that reason, you need to make sure that your VPN provider has patched the vulnerability (NordVPN has, for instance).
+Edward Snowden revealed in the past that NSA had found a way to break the DH encryption, due to a bug.
+For that reason, you must ensure that your VPN provider has patched the vulnerability (NordVPN has, for instance).

 To oversimplify things, IKEv2 provides as much security and reliability as OpenVPN-TCP while being as fast as OpenVPN-UDP, so it is a perfect choice when you are on the road or streaming.

 Wireguard is the latest and fastest tunneling protocol the entire VPN industry is talking about.
-It uses state-of-the-art cryptography that outshines the current leaders – OpenVPN and IPSec/IKEv2.
-However, it’s still considered experimental, so VPN providers need to look for new solutions (like NordLynx by NordVPN) to overcome Wireguard’s current limitations.
+It uses state-of-the-art cryptography that outshines the current leaders ?
+OpenVPN and IPSec/IKEv2.
+However, it's still considered experimental, so VPN providers must look for new solutions (like NordLynx by NordVPN) to overcome Wireguard's current limitations.
 Several other providers offer Wireguard out of the box.

 - Wireguard is still experimental.
-While it is super fast, it does not properly provide anonymity yet, and industry-leading VPN providers have resorted to developing custom solutions to enhance it (remember, it’s only a few thousand lines of code).
+While it is super fast, it does not correctly provide anonymity yet.
+Industry-leading VPN providers have resorted to developing custom solutions to enhance it (remember, it's only a few thousand lines of code).?

 Speed.
 Streaming, gaming, and downloading are areas where Wireguard thrives.
 Just avoid torrenting with it.

-You can think of NordLynx as Wireguard without the privacy/anonymity concerns.
-However, since it is based on Wireguard, which is still experimental, there is no guarantee that there won’t be any bugs.
+You can think of NordLynx as Wireguard without privacy/anonymity concerns.
+However, since it is based on Wireguard, which is still experimental, there is no guarantee that there won't be any bugs.
 Regardless, it is encouraging to see VPN providers diverting from the norm, and with an industry leader behind it, NordLynx has a bright future ahead of it.
-I don’t know the specific pros and cons of NordLynx yet, other than the fact that it is a high-speed VPN protocol.
+I don't know the specific pros and cons of NordLynx yet, other than that, it is a high-speed VPN protocol.

 Streaming for sure, possibly torrenting and anonymous browsing.

-I really want to mention Lightway since it is a new VPN protocol offered by ExpressVPN, a VPN provider that is synonymous with top-notch performance and privacy.
-Quite possibly by Wireguard’s simplicity and performance, ExpressVPN is the first provider that developed its own protocol.
-I had the chance to review ExpressVPN with Lightway available, and it was quite impressive.
+I want to mention Lightway since it is a new VPN protocol offered by ExpressVPN, a VPN provider synonymous with top-notch performance and privacy.
+Quite possibly by Wireguard's simplicity and performance, ExpressVPN is the first provider that developed its own protocol.
+I had the chance to review ExpressVPN with Lightway, which was quite impressive.

-- Lightway is blistering fast, quite possibly the fastest VPN protocol you can get your hands on.
+- Lightway is blistering fast, possibly the fastest VPN protocol you can use.

-- Lightway combined with ExpressVPN’s automatic Kill Switch, which so far is the most responsive I have seen, guarantees that your privacy remains intact when switching networks, and you will be back online in no time.
-It seems that ExpressVPN really optimized the handshake process with Lightway.
+- Lightway, combined with ExpressVPN's automatic Kill Switch, which is the most responsive I have seen, guarantees that your privacy remains intact when switching networks, and you will be back online in no time.
+It seems that ExpressVPN optimized the handshake process with Lightway.

-- Lightway is still in Beta, and it is not open source yet, but it will be.
+- Lightway is still in Beta and is not open source yet, but it will be.